Skip to main content

 Ubuntu 18.04 / Netplan configuration

 Ubuntu ver.
 18.04 or higher use netplan to configure the network card.
 The netplan configurations are written in a yaml file format where it uses a renderer to create suitable configurations according to the OS and network settings.
 The config files are in the /etc/netplan/*.yml directory.
-The Ubuntu instances that ArvanCloud provides have default settings which you can manually change like below:
+The Ubuntu instances that Arvancloud provides have default settings which you can manually change like below:

 Please note that you must have activated cloud-init so that the network settings do not alter your configurations, and a system reboot would not delete those configurations.
 The yaml file has a waterfall model, and the space determines the parameters’ connections.
 Therefore, do not use tab to separate the parameters to avoid errors.
 Enter the /etc/netplan directory, open the personal configuration file with an editor, and delete the previous file to create a new one: